 For this and many other events as well as Sgt.
 Muniz’s demonstration of a positive CIT role model, we congratulate him on becoming the 2014 CIT Utah Officer of the Year.

 Past CIT Regional Coordinators Honored at NAMI Utah Conference

 CIT Utah joined NAMI Utah and the Division of Substance Abuse and Mental Health in recognizing the valuable contributions of past CIT Coordinators.

-The 2013 NAMI Utah Conference was held November 15th at the University of Utah.
+The 2014 NAMI Utah Conference was held November 14th.
 Those honored were:

 We thank these former CIT Utah Regional Coordinators for their dedication and hard work with improving criminal justice / mental health services in their communities.